dzackgarza/Notes/Research/Computation of HCP2.md

 1. $A \tensor_\ZZ 0 = 0$, and
 2. $A \tensor_\ZZ \ZZ = A$,

-we obtain the following simplifed version of the $E_2$ page, with the indicated differentials:
+we obtain the following simplifed version of the $E_2$ page, with several potentially non-trivial differentials indicated:

 ```latex {cmd:true, hide:false, run_on_save:true}
 \documentclass{standalone}